Dimensions: 30" x 40"

 I learned a valuable lesson from this picture about dying my own fabric.
 About three years after I made it I realized the sky didn't look as rich as the photo.
 I had apparently not ironed the hand-dyed sky long enough to set the dye, and as a result it was fading over time.

-To fix it, I dyed an entirely new piece of fabric for the sky and ironed it correctly to permanently set the color.
+In 2015 I decided to fix it.
+The original sky was almost completely white by that point.
+I dyed an entirely new piece of fabric for the sky and ironed it correctly to permanently set the color.
 Then I VERY carefully lifted the sweeping clouds and eagles from the faded background.
 In some places I opted to leave the faded fabric in place and just cut around the eagles' wings to avoid damaging the delicate feathers.
+I also chose to completely remove the whispy clouds behind the eagles.
 Then I laid in the new sky and re-attached the eagles and clouds.